turicas/rows/docs/index.md

 ## Core Values

-- Simple, easy and flexible API
+- Simple, easy and flexible to use
 - Code quality
 - Don't Repeat Yourself